-Grandparents Plus has joined forces with leading family charities Family Lives and the Family and Parenting Institute to launch an exciting new peer support project in North East England.
+Grandparents Plus has joined forces with leading family charities Family Lives and the Family and Childcare Trust to run an exciting new peer support project in North East England.

-Funded by the Big Lottery Fund Silver Dreams Fund, The Relative Experience Project will offer support with children’s behaviour and development to grandparents and other family members who are raising a relative’s child.
-Focusing on the Newcastle and North Tyneside region, the project will support grandparents and kinship carers over the age of 50.
-Older volunteers – who may be kinship carers or grandparents themselves – will be recruited, trained and matched to families needing extra support.
+Funded by the Big Lottery Fund Silver Dreams Fund, The Relative Experience Project is based in Newcastle and offers befriending support to kinship carers across the North East who are over the age of 50.
+Older volunteers – who may be kinship carers or grandparents themselves – are recruited, trained and matched to families needing extra support.

-You can also read more about the project at our dedicated blog RelativeExperience which will give everyone involved in this unique project the opportunity to share their experiences, whether they are kinship carers, volunteers, or part of the project team.
+You can read more about the project at our dedicated blog RelativeExperience which gives everyone involved in this unique project the opportunity to share their experiences, whether they are kinship carers, volunteers, or part of the project team.

-“We know from members of our existing support network that raising kinship children can be much more challenging,” said Project Manager Alison Blaxland.
-“It isn’t simply that kinship carers tend to be older – there is also strong evidence to suggest that many kinship children have complex needs which can make caring for them more challenging.”
+“We know from members of our existing support network that seven in 10 kinship carers say they are stressed, depressed or isolated.
+They also find raising kinship children can be much more challenging,” said Project Manager Alison Blaxland.
+“It isn’t simply that kinship carers tend to be older – there is also strong evidence to suggest that many kinship children have complex needs and the family has been through a lot.

 “What the befriender offers is someone to offload on, someone who will listen in a non-judgemental way and who will help the kinship carer to find the confidence to cope with the problems they face.
 On a practical level they also offer basic information, including the Kinship Care Guide and referrals to our advice service and other local and national sources of help.”

 Grandparents Plus runs the project, recruits the kinship carers and oversee the matching process with befriender volunteers.
 Project partners Family Lives develops and deliver training for the volunteers, will provide on-going support for them and will assist with the matching process.
 The Family and Childcare Trust is responsible for overseeing monitoring and evaluation and dissemination.